avrvenkatesa/pathfinder-phase1a-mvp/tests/acceptance/validation-tests.md

 **Actual Results**: [TO BE FILLED]

-**Test Result**: FIXED - Reverted to original OAuth system with Google/Microsoft/Email authentication
+**Test Result**: FIXED - OAuth login page now showing properly

-**Notes**: Restored the original multi-provider OAuth authentication system (Google, Microsoft, email/MFA) as originally designed instead of Replit Auth.
+**Notes**: Fixed the landing page to show the proper OAuth authentication options:
+- Google OAuth login button
+- Microsoft OAuth login button
+- Email/Password login option
+The old single "Sign In" button has been replaced with the multi-provider authentication system.

 ---